Motivation (Normani song): Background and release

 Ariana Grande (pictured in February 2017) co-wrote "Motivation".

 "Motivation" was initially teased with a snippet by Normani on her Twitter on August 2, 2019.
 She further spoke on the song, as well as Ariana Grande's involvement in co-writing, during Rolling Stones Morning Sessions at Lollapalooza, explaining "[Grande]'s dope.
 She also has a part in the record that I'm releasing, too.
 She wrote on it."
 The song was officially announced on August 9 and released on August 16, 2019.

 Music video

 Background

 A music video was released alongside the song on August 16, and was directed by Dave Meyers and Daniel Russell and choreographed by Sean Bankhead.
 Model Lori Harvey also makes a cameo in the video.
-It features homages to music videos from the late 1990s and early 2000s, such as "Goodies" by Ciara, "Crazy in Love" by Beyoncé, "...Baby One More Time" by Britney Spears and "I'm Real (Remix)" by Jennifer Lopez and Ja Rule.
+It features homages to music videos from the late 1990s and early 2000s, such as "Goodies" by Ciara, "Crazy in Love" by Beyoncé, "...Baby One More Time" by Britney Spears and "I'm Real (Murder Remix)" by Jennifer Lopez and Ja Rule.
 The location of the video is in the same Los Angeles, Boyle Heights, neighborhood and park (Pecan Park) of Lopez and Ja Rule's "I'm Real" video.